musahabib/EEG_Project--AI_Machine_Learning/README.md

 Data/Raw/: Raw brainwave data as measured using the EEG.

-**Feature Generation -Jordan Bird/:** Contains the referenced work by Jordan B. Bird in generating features of brainwave data to use in machine learning algorithms.
+**eegFG/:** Contains the referenced work by Jordan B. Bird in generating features of brainwave data to use in machine learning algorithms.

 **Final Submission/:** Contains our final code and project report.